 Cooling water for the processed water disposal system is supplied by two self contained closed cycle chilled water systems located outside adjacent to the evaporator building.
 One system consists of a 25 ton chiller and a 1600 gallon chilled water surge tank.
 It provides cooling water to the C-30 evaporator condenser and to the vapor compressor oil cooler.
 The second system consists of a 25 ton and a 10 ton chiller operated in series along with a 1100 gallon surge tank.
-The system provides cooling water to the blender/dryer vapor condenser and to the tank vent condenser.
-In addition, immersed in the surge tank are two heat exchanger tube bundles that will serve as condensers to quench vapors discharged in the event of a rupture of the blender/dryer rupture disc.
+The system provides cooling water to the blender/dryer vapor condenser, the eductor recirculation loop cooler, and to the tank vent condenser.
+In addition, immersed in the surge tank are two heat exchanger tube bundles that will serve as condensers to quench vapors discharged in the event of a steam release from the steam generator relief valve.